 The intent of our philanthropy is to support local 501(c)3 nonprofit organizations and schools that nurture and foster creatively alive children in Lehigh and Northampton Counties in Pennsylvania and Phillipsburg, New Jersey.
 We want to ensure that children have their basic physical and emotional needs met.
 We believe this means giving them the time, space and opportunities to explore, pretend, imagine, create and question.

-Crayola’s grant program includes cash and product donations to nonprofit organizations that address the needs of children through projects in the Art, education, health and welfare and civic affairs.
+Crayola's grant program includes cash and product donations to nonprofit organizations that address the needs of children through projects in art, education, health and welfare, and civic affairs.

 Crayola's Art in Education Grants for Schools are for private and public schools, grades K through 8.

-The Arts: A rich Art environment ensures a high quality of life for all citizens and provides economic vitality to our community.
-Our company mission is to help parents and educators raise creatively alive kids.
-Crayola is committed to the visual Art.
+The Arts: A rich art environment ensures a high quality of life for all citizens and provides economic vitality to our community.
+Our company mission is to help parents and educators raise creatively alive children.
+Crayola is committed to the visual arts.

-Additional support for Art organizations is possible through the employee matching-gifts program.
+Additional support for arts organizations is possible through the employee matching-gifts program.

 Health and Welfare:

-Civic Affairs: A small portion of our annual funding is reserved for civic programs and events.
+Civic Affairs: A portion of our annual funding is reserved for civic organizations, programs and events.

-Areas Not Funded: Crayola does not generally provide support for the following:
+Crayola does not typically provide support for the following:

 - Religious organizations